 Dr. Korenberg currently is USTAR Professor of Pediatrics, Director of the USTAR Cluster, Circuits of the Brain, Director of the Center for Integrated Neuroscience and Human Behavior and founder and director of the new Down Syndrome Therapeutic Consortium (DSTC) and of the emerging Williams Syndrome Program at the University of Utah.
 Dr. Korenberg is Faculty member in the Neuroscience Interdepartmental Graduate Program at the University of Utah.
 She holds numerous patents and leads the the National Institute of Child Health and Human Development (NICHD)-funded DSTC, has been awarded continuous funding for more than 25 years by institutions including the Department of Energy, the Alzheimer’s Foundation, the American Heart Association, the McDonnell Foundation and the State of Utah.

 |Academic Divisions||Pediatric Genetics

-American Board of Medical Genetics (Sub: Clinical Molecular Genetics)
+American Board of Medical Genetics (Clinical Molecular Genetics)

 American Board of Pediatrics (Pediatrics)